 To support the PRAMP Board’s Vision and Mission.

-To monitor and direct the implementation, operation, reporting, and management of the regional air monitoring network to:
+To be accountable to the PRAMP Board of Directors regarding oversight of the implementation, operation, reporting, and management of the regional air monitoring network The regional monitoring network will:

-Deliver relevant, accurate, reliable, and credible data and information that addresses regional air quality issues important to all stakeholders.
+Deliver relevant, accurate, reliable, and credible air quality data and information that addresses stakeholder needs and priorities.

 Deliver monitoring and reporting in a cost-effective manner.